the-ge/prestashop-ro-translation-tool/README.md

 1. convert the the ăâîșțĂÂÎȘȚ diacritics to plain aaistAAIST

-2. comment empty translations to fix the lack of empty string check in PrestaShop translation code
+2. disable (by making them PHP comments) empty translations to fix the lack of empty string check in PrestaShop translation code

 USAGE